curv3d/curv/ideas/theory/Simple_and_Learnable.rst

   *denotes* the shape that you want to construct.
 There are shape constructor functions, like ``circle`` and ``cube``, which construct primitive shapes.
   And there are shape combinator functions like ``rotate`` and ``intersection``, that take shapes as arguments and return new shapes as results.
-A Curv program works by composing these shape operations, or more generally, by implementing an algorithm that computes a shape value.
-Shapes are first class values that can be stored in variables or data structures, passed as arguments to functions, and returned as results.

-  This style of programming has been variously branded as "declarative", "functional", and "denotative".
+  This kind of API is called *denotative*.
+  In Curv, computing shapes is as simple and direct as computing numbers using arithmetic notation.

+  Curv is a declarative language, which means two things:

+  1. Curv simplifies programming by suppressing a lot of low level detail that you need to attend to in mainstream, general purpose languages.
+  2. Curv is denotative.

+Denotative Semantics
   Conal Elliott: By "denotative", I mean founded on a precise, simple, implementation-independent, compositional semantics that exactly specifies the meaning of each type and building block.
 The compositional nature of